CamiloRincon/geometric-shapes/README.md

 # geometric-shapes

 The puprpose of this Project is generate a Boilerplate to start a project with [Vue](https://www.vuejs.com/) and Unit Testing using [Jest](https://jestjs.io/),  covering all the basic aspects to take into account when we want to start a project from scratch.
-This is a WIP for now this project is calculating basic geometric operations.
+This is a WIP, for now this project is calculating basic geometric operations.

 # Installation